OpenAthens accounts are freely available to all NHS staff, and enable you to access online resources from wherever you are.

 NHS staff have access to around 7,000 full text electronic journals covering clinical medicine, nursing, allied health, psychology and healthcare management.
 Many have been purchased nationally or regionally by the NHS, but St. George's Library provides top-ups to these national resources where it's possible to extend access to university-subscribed e-journal collections such as LWW High Impact collection, Wiley's STEM collection and MAGOnline for nursing and allied health titles.

 Use the NHS journals search below to check whether you have access to a specific title - login with your OpenAthens account to view articles.

 Use our NHS Article Request service to receive copies of articles held in the university collection

-The Nomad extension works whenever you visit one of a wide range of websites dedicated to published research, including individual journal websites, publisher websites and popular search options such as PubMed and Google Scholar.
-Nomad will match information about the content available through NHS OpenAthens at St George's trust - and open access content - with any article you find while online, and will provide corresponding access options.
+The Nomad extension works whenever you visit one of a wide range of websites dedicated to published research, including individual journal websites, publisher websites and popular search options such as PubMed and Wikipedia.
+Nomad will match information about the content available through NHS OpenAthens at your trust - and open access content - with any article you find while online, and will provide corresponding access options.

 Nomad can be installed in browsers including Chrome, Edge and Firefox, by visiting the download page.
-Once installed, set your organisation to St George's, and enjoy easy access to full text.
+Once installed, set your organisation (eg St George's), and enjoy easy access to full text.

-The Nomad extension will provide a direct link to an article pdf or the full text online where available, will check access options against OpenAthens (if you need to register for OpenAthens, you can do so online), or will provide you with the option to request a pdf copy of the article in question.
+The Nomad extension will provide a direct link to an article pdf or the full text online where available, will check access options against OpenAthens (if you need to register for OpenAthens, you can do so online), or will provide you with the option to request a pdf copy of the article from the library.

 NHS healthcare databases enable you to search for articles by topic when you need a robust and reproducible literature search for patient care, guidelines, audit, research or systematic reviews.
 Results from searches will, where available, give you a link straight through to the full-text of the article.
 The databases available, hosted by platforms such as Ovid, EbscoHost and Proquest, include: